naturally-code/naturally-code/README.md

 - 👋 Hi, I’m @naturally-code
 - 👀 I’m interested in ... data Science
-- 🌱 I’m currently learning ...data Science and analytics
+- 🌱 I’m currently devising a plan to take over the world ..they're pinky, pinky and the brain, brain,...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ebony.diop@gmail.com
+-

 <!---
 naturally-code/naturally-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.